DevExpress-Examples/dashboard-vue-app-get-started/readme.md

 This project demonstrates how you can incorporate a DevExpress Dashboard component into a client-side app built with Vue.
 Use it as a template when you need to create a similar web application.

 The example uses a modular client-server approach.
-The server (backend) project communicates with the client (frontend) application that includes all the necessary styles, scripts and HTML templates.
+The server (backend) project communicates with the client (frontend) application and includes all the necessary styles, scripts and HTML templates.
 Note that the script version on the client must match the version of libraries on the server.

-- The [asp-net-core-server](asp-net-core-server) folder contains the backend project that targets .NET 6.
+- The [asp-net-core-server](asp-net-core-server) folder contains the backend project that targets .NET 8.
 - The [dashboard-vue-app](dashboard-vue-app) folder contains the client application built with Vue.

 ## Quick Start